Lefty Sheehan: Remembering a WW II Hero

 As a ball turret gunner (he was also a gunnery instructor), Lefty’s combat post was a tight one — a 4-foot wide Plexiglas sphere that hung from the bottom of the B-17.
 Armed with twin 50-caliber machine guns, the turret could rotate 360-degrees and protected the plane’s exposed underbelly.

 Lefty had a lot working against him.
 He showed valor just manning his post that day.
 According to a website on the Memphis Belle (a celebrated WW II aircraft), B-17 ball turret gunners had a 60% mortality rate and the average age of these gunners was only 18.

 In fact, the entire allied aerial effort to destroy the Nazi energy grid produced amazing acts of bravery and valor.
 From 1942 to 1945, a total of 17 Medal of Honors — by far the most — were earned by B-17 crewmen.
 With brief research I found two ball turret gunners to get a Medal of Honor in WW II — Maynard “Snuffy” Smith and Archibald Mathies.
 Read about them and other MOH recipients, HERE.

-Ultimately, Lefty’s service and sacrifice proved vital in choking off the German military momentum allowing ground forces to win a quicker Nazi surrender.
+Ultimately, the service and sacrifice of airmen like Lefty proved vital in choking off the German military momentum allowing ground forces to win a quicker Nazi surrender.
 Eight months after Lefty’s death the war in Europe was over.
 Lefty had two brothers who also served in WW II, Phillip in the US Merchant Marine and Bill in the US Army.

 The family connection with me and Lefty is both complicated and interesting.
 Basically, we are the products of two brothers marrying two sisters (the Irish families lived across the street from each other on First Place in Brooklyn), according to my uncle Mike Sheehan (our family historian).